mahendrapaipuri/ceems/website/docs/configuration/resource-managers.md

 special configuration.
 However, the configuration presented for [cgroups v1](#cgroups-v1) is applicable for cgroups v2 and it is advised to use that configuration for cgroups v2 as well.

+## Libvirt

+The libvirt collector is meant to be used for Openstack clusters.
+There is no special configuration needed as Openstack will take care of confirguring libvirt and QEMU to enable all relevant cgroup controllers.